 THATCamp (which stands for “The Humanities and Technology Camp”) is a gathering where the agenda is set by attendees on the day of the event based on what people want to learn and/or share.
 It is an event where students, staff, and faculty from any discipline and from all skill levels learn and build together in sessions proposed, led, and voted upon by the community.

-- To bring people back together at the start of the semester
+- To bring people back together at the beginning of the semester

-- To introduce new folks to the DH@MSU community
+- To introduce new folks to the DH community

-- Build connections between community members for future collaborations, troubleshooting, and less formal interactions
+- Build connections between community members for future collaborations, troubleshooting, and less formal, unplanned interactions

-This day-long unconference is a fantastic opportunity for members of the DH@MSU community (old and new) to gather, learn from each other, and make connections to carry forward into the academic year.
+This is an opportunity for people, whether formally a part of the DH@MSU community or part of the larger DH community, to gather, learn from each other, and make connections to carry forward into the academic year.
+We welcome:

 This event will operate under the Code of Conduct for THATCamp MSU

 - 9:30am – 9:50am – Welcome and THATCamp basics